Vegan Beet Veggie Burgers Made with Aquafaba!

 - 1 cup of whole oats ground into a course flour

-- 1 15 ounce can of chickpeas drained and rinsed– reserve the bean juice (aquafaba)
+- 15 ounces cooked chickpeas drained and rinsed– reserve the bean juice aquafaba

 - 2 medium roasted beets